richarthurs/rtl-ip/README.md

 2. Plug in the Cora board and click the `Program FPGA` button.

-3. Click the `Debug` button (looks like a bug) and then the `Start` button (looks like a green/yellow play/pause button) and the example code should run and the LEDs should begin blinking.
+3. Click the `Debug` button (looks like a bug) and then the `Start` button (looks like a green/yellow play/pause button) and the example code should run and the LEDs should begin blinking wildly.